By Lisa A. Goldstein,

 Parents need to know that this film -- which includes magnificent close-ups of animals in their natural habitat -- also shows the kind of vicious brutality that it takes for animals to survive.
 Animal carcasses, chases, and killing are frequently on screen.
 The main human character deals with parental separation, loneliness, hunger, and death -- issues that will be difficult for younger kids to handle.
 But by investing so much time in these lions, the film achieves its purpose of educating viewers about the single biggest problem they face: human encroachment.

-What's the story?
+What's the Story?

 In a remote African valley, young Gisani grew up listening to his chieftain father tell him about the Shangaan legend of white lions, purported to be messengers of the gods.
 Nobody has seen one for years when he comes across a white lion cub in the wilderness.
 Gisani knows it is his destiny to protect it, as this will ensure his village's safety as well.
 He takes a job as a tracker for a hunter, while keeping watch on the lion he names Letsatsi.
 The young lion -- an outsider because of his color -- faces many obstacles as he struggles to survive, and his journey into an adult lion isn't complete until he faces down his ultimate enemy: the trophy hunter.

-This award-winning film -- which took four years to make and was shot on location in South Africa -- stars up to 60 wild lions.
-This intimate look at the lions and their habitat is fascinating to watch.
+This splendid, award-winning film -- which took four years to make and was shot on location in South Africa -- stars up to 60 wild lions.
+The intimate look at the lions and their habitat is fascinating to watch.
 Other animals indigenous to Africa are also remarkably captured.
 It's like going on safari from the comfort of the living room.

 But it's not all sweeping vistas and butterflies.
 There are scary and graphic moments that may make this movie difficult for kids.
 Young ones could also get impatient with the slow pace.
 The point is to show that these animals live in what should be a peaceful world, but is one increasingly threatened by humans.
 Letsatsi's journey helps drive the point home; with everything coming together poignantly at the end.